Tell Your Students to Trust Themselves!

 Talk to Your Students

-Before your students start prep work for any college essay, just talk to them.
+Before your students start prep work for any college essay, whether it is a personal statement, a UC PIQ, or a school supplement, talk to them.
+(And listen to what they say to you!)

 Tell your students they have something important to share.